How to invest your first £100 in the UK

 It's difficult to know why there's such a disparity.

-Some may feel it’s just too technical to get their head around, or perhaps too risky.
-And given the recent cost-of-living crisis, it’s fair to assume many of us have other pressing financial matters on our minds.
+Some may feel it's just too technical to get their head around, or perhaps too risky.
+And given the ongoing cost-of-living crisis, it's fair to assume many of us have other pressing financial matters on our minds.

-I’ll talk about how you could invest your first £100, with small ongoing contributions after that.
+We'll run through how you could invest your first £100, with small ongoing contributions after that.

 The beauty of this guide is that it'll work just as well whether you have £20 or £50 to spare, or have the means to set aside a little more.